albertoblaz/UsabilityPlanner/README.md

 ## Contributing

-- Alberto Bl·zquez (developer and Usability learner)
+- Alberto Bl√°zquez (developer and Usability learner)
-- Xavier FerrÈ (leader of the project and Usability expert)
+- Xavier Ferr√© (leader of the project and Usability expert)
 - Nigel Bevan (co-leader and Usability expert)
-- Tomas AntÛn Escobar (developer of the previous version)
+- Tomas Ant√≥n Escobar (developer of the previous version)

 Anyone and everyone is welcome to contribute too :)